 Core competencies and field education (signature pedagogy) are the key elements of the explicit curriculum at IWU.
 Competency-based education is an outcome performance approach to curriculum design.
-Competencies are measurable practice behaviors that are comprised of knowledge, values, and skills.
-The goal of the outcome approach, according to the Council on Social Work Education, is to demonstrate these competencies in the integration and application of knowledge, values, and skills in practice with individuals, families, groups, organizations, and communities in a purposeful, intentional, and professional manner to promote human and community well-being (EPAS, 2015).
+Competencies are measurable practice behaviors that are comprised of knowledge, values, skills and cognitive and affective processes.
+The goal of the outcome approach, according to CSWE, is to demonstrate these competencies in the integration and application of knowledge, values, and skills in practice with individuals, families, groups, organizations, and communities in a purposeful, intentional, and professional manner to promote human and community well-being (EPAS, 2015).

-The explicit curriculum at the MSW level is designed to prepare its graduates for generalist and advanced clinical practice through mastery of the core competencies as operationalized by the behaviors that characterize each.
-The program's competencies are operationalized in the explicit curriculum and in program assessment through measurable practice behaviors.
+The explicit curriculum at the MSW level is designed to prepare its graduates for generalist and advanced practice with an emphasis in clinical skills through mastery of the core competencies as operationalized by the behaviors that characterize each.
+The program's competencies are operationalized in the explicit curriculum and program assessment through measurable practice behaviors.

-Upon completion of the MSW Social Work Program at Indiana Wesleyan University, students should be able to achieve competencies within the framework of the generalist and advanced clinical level of social work practice.
-(M2.2.1, M2.2.2) In the field education program, all nine core competency areas are built into the student's learning agreement, self-assessment, performance evaluation, and portfolio requirements, in order to ensure that each competency is connected to practice opportunities with individuals, families, groups, organizations and communities.
-Learning agreements specific to the foundation and advanced clinical practice year are designed to require that the student, in conjunction with the field instructor and faculty liaison, identify learning activities that are outcome based and result in demonstration or evidence of learning in each area.
+Upon completion of the MSW Social Work Program at Indiana Wesleyan University, students will achieve competencies within the framework of the generalist and advanced level of social work practice.
+(M2.2.1, M2.2.2) In the field education program, all CSWE nine core competency areas are built into the student's learning agreement, field evaluation, and portfolio requirements, to ensure that each competency is connected to practice opportunities with individuals, families, groups, organizations, and communities.
+Learning agreements specific to the generalist and advanced practice year are designed to require that the student, in conjunction with the field instructor and faculty liaison, identify learning activities that are outcome based and result in demonstration or evidence of learning in each area.
 Competency areas included are as follows:

-Educational Policy and Accreditation Standards (EPAS) - Core Competencies Competencies Competency 1 Demonstrate Ethical and Professional Behavior Competency 2 Engage Diversity and Difference in Practice Competency 3 Advance Human Rights and Social, Economic, and Environmental Justice Competency 4 Engage in Practice-informed Research and Research-informed Practice Competency 5 Engage in Policy Practice Competency 6 Engage with Individuals, Families, Groups, Organizations, and Communities Competency 7 Assess Individuals, Families, Groups, Organizations, and Communities Competency 8 Intervene with Individuals, Families, Groups, Organizations, and Communities Competency 9 Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities
+Educational Poli cy and Accreditation Standards (EPAS) - Core Competencies Competency 1 Demonstrate Ethical and Professional Behavior Competency 2 Engage Diversity and Difference in Practice

+Competency 3 Advance Human Rights and Social, Economic, and Environmental Justice Competency 4 Engage in Practice-informed Research and Research-informed Practice Competency 5 Engage in Policy Practice Competency 6 Engage with Individuals, Families, Groups, Organizations, and Communities Competency 7 Assess Individuals, Families, Groups, Organizations, and Communities Competency 8 Intervene with Individuals, Families, Groups, Organizations, and Communities Competency 9 Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities